NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 npm run package
 ```

 This will clean the `/out` directories, then create bundled, minified versions of the client, and server files (index.js and helper.js) using [esbuild](https://esbuild.github.io/), and pull them together in the vsix file using `vsce`.
-The output vsix file will be in the project root.
+The output vsix file will be in the `client` directory.

 The `vsix` will contain all files in the repo at the time of packaging, but this is reduced down to only the key files via our [.vscodeignore](./.vscodeignore) file.